delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 is the program's minor version number.
 The install program may be distributed in a zip file.
 If this is the case then extract the install program.

-*** NOTE.
-This release candidate version of CodeSnip 4 has a slightly different
-    setup file name: codesnip-setup-4.0-RC.x where x is a number.

 Close any running instance of CodeSnip, double click the install program then follow the on-screen instructions.